chaunm/node-actors-prototype/actors/physical/gsm.md

   },

   params: {
-    bumber: //phone number to make a call to
+    number: //phone number to make a call to
   }
 }
 ```